Which behavioral health professional is right for you?

 There are many types of behavioral health (BH) professionals.

-If you’re looking for a behavioral health (BH) (mental health and substance use disorder) professional, consider starting with your primary care provider (PCP).
-He or she can suggest the type of BH professional you should call.
+If you’re looking for a behavioral health (BH) (mental health and substance use disorder) professional, consider starting by talking with your primary care provider (PCP).
+He or she can suggest the type of BH professional to see.

 Here is some information about the types of providers that may be able to help you based on your needs.